-In the following article, you will start by briefly learning what cognitive biases are and how they affect you.
-Then, you will read about the underlying concepts behind cognitive debiasing, and learn about various techniques that you can use in order to debias yourself, and in order to reduce the influence that cognitive biases have on others.
+The following article will serve as a guide to debiasing, that will teach you how to engage in debiasing successfully.
+Specifically, you will first see some examples of cognitive biases, and understand how they affect you.
+Then, you will learn more about cognitive debiasing, understand how it works, and see which debiasing techniques you can use in order to debias yourself, as well as to reduce the influence that cognitive biases have on others.

-- How we form impressions of other people.
+- Cognitive biases can affect how we form impressions of other people.
 For example, the halo effect is a cognitive bias that causes our impression of someone in one area to influence our opinion of that person in other areas.
 This bias can cause us to assume that a person is highly knowledgeable and has an interesting personality, simply because they are physically attractive.

-- How we acquire information.
+- Cognitive biases can affect how we acquire information.
 For example, the ostrich effect is a cognitive bias that causes us to avoid situations where we might encounter information that we perceive as negative.
 This bias can cause us to avoid going to the doctor, if we believe that the doctor will have bad news for us, that we don’t want to deal with.

-- How we prepare for the future.
+- Cognitive biases can affect how we prepare for the future.
 For example, the pessimism bias is a cognitive bias that causes us to overestimate the likelihood that bad things will happen.
 This bias can cause us to assume that we are going to do badly on an exam, even if we are prepared for it and it’s likely that we will do well.

 Does cognitive debiasing work?

 Research on the topic of cognitive debiasing shows that cognitive debiasing does work on some cases, and that proper training and interventions can help reduce certain biases.

 For example, one study on the topic found that even a single training session, which took the form of playing an instructional computer game or watching an educational video, improved people’s ability to reduce various cognitive biases in the long term (i.e. 8-12 weeks after the original session).